top of page

 The Corn Boat

 The corn fields belonging to the famers living in El Porvenir are almost an hour's strenuous walk from the community.
 At harvest time, they usually spend a couple of weeks carrying their bags of corn in from the fields, which is quite difficult and time-consuming.
 We invested in a "corn boat" which we use to transport their crops along the small river in the valley by their fields.
 For the first Fall 2021 harvest, we transported 160 bags of corn, weighing 75-100 lb each, charging the farmers only the fuel cost for the motor.
 In December/January, we helped a local young man, Noe Yat, to establish this as a produce transport business.
-To date, the Corn Boat has transported more than 10 tons of corn from the fields in the local mountains.
+To date, the Corn Boat has transported more than 20 tons of corn from the fields in the local mountains.
+The Corn Boat system is entering its 4th year of successful operation.

 Peregrina Pop.jpg